SolaceProducts/pubsubplus-aws-service-integration/README.md

     Extract the ReceiptHandle from the received message ReceiptHandle and delete from queue pubSubTools/sdkperf_c -cip="${publicIp}" -ptl=solace-aws-service-integration/delete -mr=1 -mn=1 -pal ReceiptHandle

 ### Deploying S3 solution
 When sending and receiving to/from S3 bucket just use the bucket/object as the resource ARN.
-Other aspects will be simular to SQS, you can write, read and delete, though there is no concept of "in-flight".
-A read message, (object), will be imidiately eligible to be re-read.
+If you are writing to a single file as described below use specific bucket/object where “object” will be the file name, otherwise use bucket/* to write to multiple files.
+Other aspects will be like SQS, you can write, read and delete, though there is no concept of "in-flight".
+A read message, (object), will be immediately eligible to be re-read.

+If you want to write to multiple files you will need to set the messageId in the message being sent to Solace, this ID string will become the file name.
+This includes the JMSMessageId, Solace Application MessageID, AMPQ MessageId, or REST Solace-Message-ID header.
+There is no way to set a messageId in MQTT 3.1.1.

 It is possible to register a SNS subscription, described below, to be notified of changes to a S3 bucket so that you will know an object has changed.